 Unlike domestic dogs, if wolves or coyotes prey on your flock, they are unlikely to be wasteful.
 They will try to eat what they catch, which means it is unlikely you will find remains of your birds unless the animals are interrupted while feeding.
 Tooth marks on dismembered remains will be the most likely indicator of your culprit.

-How to defend the coop: Like domestic dogs, coyotes and wolves are equipped with strong jaws and powerful paws for digging, so using good wire fencing (not chickenwire) is a must.
+Like domestic dogs, coyotes and wolves are equipped with strong jaws and powerful paws for digging, so using good wire fencing (not chicken wire) is a must.
 Bury wire or put down an apron to prevent digging in, and make sure your run is covered so that spry animals can't simply jump over your perimeter fence.
 Coyotes have been reported jumping fences as high as 6 feet tall, so a top is crucial for a safe flock.

 Predator pee may be effective against coyotes, but it is dubious whether or not it will deter wolves.
-Livestock guardian dogs and electric fencing, as well as solar-powered night eyes will help dissuade wild canines from exploring your yard for a meal.
+Livestock guardian dogs and electric fencing, as well as solar-powered night eyes, will help dissuade wild canines from exploring your yard for a meal.

 Raccoons are usually fairly easy to trap, and there are traps designed specifically for them that will eliminate the risk of unintended prisoners or victims.
-Consult with your regional laws before trapping and relocating a raccoon, as in many states it is illegal to do so.
-Raccoons can carry rabies and other diseases, and will not hesitate to bite, so if in doubt, enlist the services of a trained professional.
+Consult with your regional laws before trapping and relocating a raccoon, as in many states, it is illegal to do so.
+Raccoons can carry rabies and other diseases and will not hesitate to bite, so if in doubt, enlist the services of a trained professional.

 Regardless of where you live and what predators are common in your area, there are a few things you can do to minimize the threat of predation to your flock.

 - Never use chicken wire to secure your birds.
-At minimum, use hardware cloth or welded wire, perhaps reinforced with cattle or hot panels.
+At a minimum, use hardware cloth or welded wire, perhaps reinforced with cattle or hot panels.